ochnios/switch-ai/.ai/conversations-resource-implementation-plan.md

 ### 9. Implementation Steps

-1. Create the Zod schema for pagination query parameters in a new file `src/lib/schemas/conversation.schema.ts`.
+1. Create the Zod schema for pagination query parameters in `src/lib/schemas/conversation.schema.ts`.
-2. Create the `ConversationService` class in `src/lib/conversation.service.ts` with a `getConversations` method.
+2. Create the `ConversationService` class in `src/lib/services/conversation.service.ts` with a `getConversations` method.
 3. Implement the Astro endpoint at `src/pages/api/conversations/index.ts` to handle the `GET` request.
 4. In the endpoint, import and use the Zod schema for validation.
 5. Instantiate `ConversationService` with `Astro.locals.supabase` and call the service method.